Frequently Asked Questions

 One person can produce more than one impression based on the number of times they see the ad.
 Therefore, if an ad achieves 100 impressions, that doesn't mean it's seen by 100 people.
 It has duplication and could be reaching only a few people, multiple times.

 While impressions as a basic audience measurement is comparable across most media types, there are nuances in the way an impression is "counted" by media format.
-For OOH, we have relined our impressions to those "likely" seen versus just an opportunity to see through visibility factors based on a location's individual characteristics.
+For OOH, we have refined our impressions to those "likely" seen versus just an opportunity to see through visibility factors based on a location's individual characteristics.

 Impressions are an important metric and are the foundational media currency of OOH which means they can be compared and added across channels if the universe base, both demographically and geographically, is consistent.